 Which Instax Camera to Buy?

-Buy the camera color that you like the most.
-The differences between the cameras are not large enough to favor one over the other.
+The best option is to buy the camera color that you like the most.
+The differences between the cameras are not large enough to favor one model over the other.

 Color matched camera cases are available for both.
-Mini 8 cases are going to be more difficult to find because the cameras are discontinued.
+Mini 8 cases are going to be more difficult to find because the camera has been discontinued for longer.
 However, the 8 and 9 will fit in the same cases.

 If you're looking for an instant camera, absolutely.
 The fun and engagement you can have with other people cannot be beaten.